 This Season Is for You, Mom

-You might be fooled into thinking that this time is all about them and not at all about you.
+You might be fooled into thinking that motherhood is all about your kids and not at all about you.
 To a certain degree, that is true.
 But it is most certainly about you, too.
 Because motherhood is shaping you regardless of whether or not you realize it.
 It’s making you softer and stronger all at the same time.

 It’s taught you the art of putting people above tasks.
 Every time you stop what you’re doing and listen to your child tell you about their school day or demand you watch how fast they are as they run across the room or accept an invitation to a tea party, you’re showing them that you value them above all else.
 You’re instilling a sense of worth into these people who you really do believe can grow up and do or be anything.

 It’s taught you the art of perseverance.
 Every time you stop to listen, it means there is unfinished work.
 But you learn that not all obligations carry the same weight, so you learn to let some things go.
 You also learn to cling to the things that matter.
 And you keep pushing, little by little, toward their completion.
 You may not be able to follow your preferred timeline, but you will get it done.
 Trust me, this article was written in spurts of sentences that I dictated into my phone (probably causing me to leave another diaper somewhere).
 My kids are important to me but so are my hopes and dreams, and I am learning that they are not mutually exclusive.

 Motherhood requires grit and grace, for you and for your kids.

 So, sure, the pictures usually capture the best moments of our day.
 And so we scroll because sometimes we just need to look at our own highlight reel to remember how good the good really is.
 It’s our fuel for the next day (or the unfinished work we’re about to tackle).
 Or, maybe today was a complete bust and the only thing you want to do is delete all evidence of it.
 That’s OK too.
 Because tomorrow is a new day, and you could use the extra storage on your phone anyway.